startex-ekyc/agrrx/README.md

-# Proinvest - HYIP, Cryptocurrency, Forex Investment Platform with MLM Support
+# StarExCoins cryptocurrency platform with MLM Support
-**Admin Panel - User Management Demo using CodeIgniter + AdminLTE Bootstrap Theme**
+**Admin Panel - User Management**

 This system is intended for use in creating and maintaining an investment platform that is secure for both the site owner and client.